Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ChannelUpstreamPullRequest"

-Re-exports all named exports from the "effect/ChannelUpstreamPullRequest" module as "ChannelUpstreamPullRequest".
+Re-exports all named exports from the "effect/ChannelUpstreamPullRequest" module as `ChannelUpstreamPullRequest`.

 **Signature**